Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 * On the command line
 * As an [environment variable](#teku-environment-variables)
-* In a configuration file.
+* In a YAML configuration file.

 If an option is specified in multiple places, the order of priority is command line, environment variable, configuration file.